 It depends on the condition leading to excessive tearing.
 There is no way to stop dog eye discharge because of shallow eye sockets, so the goal in this situation is to minimize skin irritation and coat discoloration.

-If your dog’s tear stains are developing because his eyes are always irritated, eliminating the source of irritation will help.
+If your dog’s tear stains are developing because their eyes are always irritated, eliminating the source of irritation will help.
 This might include keeping hair near the eyes trimmed very short and treating infection or glaucoma, if present.

 There are surgical options for certain eyelid or eyelash problems that can restore normal tear drainage and eliminate overflow onto the face.